 This Constitution and By-Laws may be amended by a 2/3 vote of members present at a regular Club meeting, including written proxies.
+Election Proxies may be submitted to the Secretary by an electronic means approved by the Board.
 Amendments may be proposed by any Club member.
-A proposed amendment may not be voted on at the meeting in which it is proposed, but shall be voted on after publication in the Cable Release and not later than the second regular Club meeting following such publication.
+A proposed amendment may not be voted on at the meeting in which it is proposed, but shall be voted on after publication in the Newsletter and not later than the second regular Club meeting following such publication.

-Article XVIII - INCORPORATION
+Article XVII - INCORPORATION